-Democratic Women House Candidates Set For A Much Easier Election Day Than GOP Women
+Female Democratic House Candidates Set For A Much Easier Election Day Than GOP Women

 Democratic non-incumbent women are more than two-and-a-half times as likely as Republican non-incumbent women to be in House races where their chances are toss-up or better.
 That's according to an NPR analysis of candidate data from Daily Kos and race ratings from Cook Political Report.